caioeverest/vulcan/README.md

 ## Install

+### Mac:

+If you are using Mac OS you can download the binary with homebrew by executing the command `brew install caioeverest/tap/vulcan`

+### Others

 To install the app you can download the last version on the release page and put the binary at your path or bin folder.

-> On future iterations we will add support for the snap, flatpak, and brew repositories
+> On future iterations we will add support for snap and flatpak

 ## Config